A Step-By-Step Guide to Applying to Law School

 You must earn an undergraduate degree from a college.
 However, you do not need to major in a specific area in order to apply to law school and eventually become a lawyer.
 The law school application process varies for each individual; some apply during their senior year of college, while others may have prior jobs before realizing they want to go to law school.

-The Law School Admission Council (LSAC) helps with the law school admission process:
+The Law School Admission Council (LSAC) helps with the law school regular admission process:

 Below is how to apply to law school: